bry/bry/README.md

 - [Kent Beck on TDD, AI agents and coding](https://www.youtube.com/watch?v=aSXaxOdVtAQ)
 - [Steve Jobs on Agency](https://www.youtube.com/watch?v=kYfNvmF0Bqw)
+- "Life is editable, important to be rigid but flexible"

 ## 🧰 Languages, Frameworks and Tools